 The prime months for migration tend to be April, May, June and September, October and November.

 Turkey’s vast land of over 800,000 square kilometres, surrounded on three sides by seas, serves as a bridge between three continents.
 A large variety of climatic zones co-exist due to its topography.
 The northern belt of humid forest, contrasting with the arid centre of the country, are home to rare White-backed Woodpecker, Greenish Warbler and Semi-collared Flycatcher.
-The Mediterranean coasthoopoo harbors more than half of the world population of Rüppell’s Warbler, Olive-tree Warbler, the near-endemic Krueper’s Nuthatch, Masked Shrike and Cretzschmar’s Bunting, The beautiful scenery of high mountains are accompanied with the presence of Caspian Snowcock, Alpine and Radde’s Accentor and Red-fronted Serin.
+The Mediterranean coast harbors more than half of the world population of Rüppell’s Warbler, Olive-tree Warbler, the near-endemic Krueper’s Nuthatch, Masked Shrike and Cretzschmar’s Bunting, The beautiful scenery of high mountains are accompanied with the presence of Caspian Snowcock, Alpine and Radde’s Accentor and Red-fronted Serin.

 Approximately one million birds soar across the Bosphorus annually.
 Soaring birds tend to migrate over the land, benefiting from thermal convection.
 They try to keep sea crossings to a minimum.
 However; if it is unavoidable, they will try to use the narrowest point where the lands are closest together.
 For this reason, bottlenecks have a very important role on the migration.
 The Bosphorus is arguably the most important hot spot for migrants that migrate along the Africa-Europe line.